Enjoying our puzzle hints?

 Seems like: GRADUATION GEAR → Actually: SHAPES OF CHESS PIECES

-while a crown can be a royal headpiece, in this context it refers to the shape of a chess piece
+while a crown can be a decorative element, in this context it refers to a chess piece shape

 Why “TRIAL” didn't go with SHAPES OF CHESS PIECES